unstoppabledomains/docs/src/managing-domains/managing-domain-ownership.md

 If one of these methods is called, both an approved operator and a Resolution address for a domain get reset.

+{% hint style="info" %}
+**Note:** the current implementation of transferring only resets a Resolver address, but doesn't reset records stored by a Resolver smart contract.
+It means that after setting a new Resolver address for a transferred domain, if the Resolver address matches the previous one, a new domain owner will get Resolution settings of a previous owner.

+After receiving a domain, along with setting a Resolver address, [`reconfigure`](https://github.com/unstoppabledomains/dot-crypto/blob/master/contracts/Resolver.sol) method should be called, which resets all previous records.
+{% endhint %}

 Registry smart contract also implements `setOwner` function, which is not a part of the ERC-721 standard:

 ```sol